donnybrilliant/consolidate/README.md

 ## Features

-- **Consolidate All Files**: Combines the contents of all files in your workspace into a single output file, respecting `.gitignore` and hidden files.
+- **Consolidate All Files**: Merge all workspace files into one, respecting .gitignore and hidden files.
-- **Consolidate Selected Files**: Right-click on selected files or folders in the explorer or open tabs to combine their contents into a single output file.
+- **Consolidate Selected Files**: Merge contents of selected files or folders.
-- **First-Run Configuration**: Decide whether to save the consolidated content to a file, open it in a new tab, or copy it to the clipboard.
+- **Customizable Output**: Choose to create a file, open in a new tab, or copy to the clipboard.

 ## Usage

 ### 1. First-Run Configuration

-When you run the Consolidate extension for the first time, you will be prompted to configure how you want the extension to behave.
-You can select from the following options:
+When you run the Consolidate extension for the first time, set your preferred method:

 - **Create File:** Consolidate files into a new output file.
 - **Open in New Tab:** Open the consolidated content in a new editor tab.